Restricted Stock Units (RSUs): RSU Vesting & Taxation For Dummies. A Comprehensive Guide for Financial Well-being

 The taxation of Restricted Stock Units (RSUs) in the United States and some other countries can be complex.
 RSUs are typically subject to taxation at specific points in time.
 Here’s how RSUs are generally taxed:

-Vesting Taxation
+Vesting Taxation:

 When RSUs get vested, they are considered taxable income.
 The value of the vested RSUs is included in your taxable income for the year they are granted.
 This means that you will owe income tax on the market value of the RSUs at the time of vesting.